Our Africa Facts for Kids provide 20 interesting and fun facts on the African continent.

 11. History: Africa is the 'cradle of humankind', the place where the first hominids, human beings and their closest relatives the gorilla and chimpanzees, evolved 5 to 10 million years ago.
 Fossils found in Africa, show that the modern human evolved there about 5 to 10 million years ago and spread from this continent.
 One of the earliest evidences of human life were found in South Africa.
 'Mrs Ples and the Taung Child are among the most important fossils found.
 Many powerful kingdoms existed on the African continent in the early history and the Middle Ages.
 Between the 5th and 15th century, African slaves were traded mainly by Arab traders.
 In the late 19th century Europeans started conquering Africa which was then colonised in the 19th and 20th century mainly from Britain and France, but also from the Dutch, Italian and Germans.

 12. People of Africa: There are more than 3,000 different groups of indigenous people living in Africa.
 They have their own language and culture.
 As Africa was colonised and suppressed until the last century, the majority of Africans is still poor.
 Most African countries only gained independence after World War II in the 1950s and 1960s.
 The poorest countries are the DRC (Democratic Republic of Congo) and Zimbabwe.
 Among the most developed and richest countries are the Seychelles, Libya, Mauritius, Algeria, Egypt, Botswana, Namibia and South Africa.

-13. Languages in South America: It is estimated that about 2,000 different languages are spoken on the African continent!
+13. Languages in Africa: It is estimated that about 2,000 different languages are spoken on the African continent!
 Many Africans speak several African languages and also often another 'European' language.
 In many countries, people speak English, French or Portuguese as an additional language, as these languages are often used in communication and business.
 English is widely spoken in Africa as many countries were formerly British colonies.
 Arabic, the language spoken in northern Africa, is also used in many North African countries as official language.
 Swahili, spoken in many East African countries has the most native speakers in Africa.

 14. Religion: Most of the African people are Christians and Muslims.
 In North Africa and many West African countries, people follow mainly the Islam, while in southern and eastern Africa the Christian faith dominates.
 About 10% of the African people follow traditional religious rituals which means they have traditional healing rituals such as bone-throwing, 'magic' and herbal medicine and celebrating the spirit of the ancestors.

 15. Tourist attractions in Africa: The most popular African tourist attractions are: